leucos/ramaze/guide/grabbag/grabbag.md

+# @markup markdown
+# @title Ramaze's grabbag

 # Controllers

 ## How can I handle HTTP verbs (GET, POST, ..) separately ?

-You can inspect request.env['REQUEST_METHOD'].
+You can inspect `request.env['REQUEST_METHOD']`.
 Here is a (contrived) example that calls different methods depending on HTTP method used :

     class Robot < Ramaze::Controller
       def index(method, *args)